ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
+Node.js Isn’t Slow — You’re Just Using It Wrong for CPU Work - <a href="https://levelup.gitconnected.com/node-js-isnt-slow-you-re-just-using-it-wrong-for-cpu-work-8e96629f0a64?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Younusraza`**

+<blockquote>The Moment Everything Broke
+Continue reading on Level Up Coding »</blockquote>

-Optimizing Dockerfile for Nestjs Projects (Beginner-Friendly Guide) - <a href="https://medium.com/@ajvanegasv/optimizing-dockerfile-for-nestjs-projects-beginner-friendly-guide-6209d87628e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+WebDev 101: Why I Ditched a Promising Future in Cryptography for a JavaScript Codemonkey Job - <a href="https://medium.com/@gukesh.ramashwani/webdev-101-why-i-ditched-a-promising-future-in-cryptography-for-a-javascript-codemonkey-job-25c0246ceb04?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alvaro Vanegas`**
+✍️ **posted by `Gukesh Ramashwani`**

-<blockquote>In early 2025, I started a project in NestJS.
-As usual, I tend to dockerize my applications, so I created a simple base image for…
+<blockquote>In a world where technology is evolving at lightning speed, I made a bold career move that raised more than a few eyebrows.
+Leaving behind…
 Continue reading on Medium »</blockquote>

-<h3>2.
-The JavaScript Supply Chain Is Broken — So I Built NPM Scan To Fix It - <a href="https://medium.com/@shyngys.shynbolatov/the-javascript-supply-chain-is-broken-so-i-built-npm-scan-to-fix-it-339c21014fb5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shyngys Shynbolatov`**

-<blockquote>Every developer installing npm packages is taking a silent gamble.
- Most of the time it works.
-Sometimes it does not.
-And lately, the… Continue reading on Medium »</blockquote>

 <h3>3.
-How I Connected AWS ElastiCache (Serverless Valkey/Redis) to Node.js on EC2 - <a href="https://medium.com/@sarfarazahmed1012/how-i-connected-aws-elasticache-serverless-valkey-redis-to-node-js-on-ec2-1d4328818f29?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production-Ready AI Chat Application with Streaming Responses in React + Node.js - <a href="https://medium.com/@theabhishek.040/building-production-ai-chat-streaming-react-nodejs-e5943f5ca507?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarfarazahmed`**
+✍️ **posted by `CodeOrbit`**

-<blockquote>I recently went through the full journey of:
+<blockquote>Build ChatGPT-like streaming in React + Node.js with complete, bug-free code.
+Learn error handling, auto-scroll, and cancellation — all…
 Continue reading on Medium »</blockquote>

 <h3>4.
-15+ Ekstensi VS Code Wajib untuk Developer Full-Stack (React & Node.js) - <a href="https://medium.com/@sulistyowatimunawaroh/15-ekstensi-vs-code-wajib-untuk-developer-full-stack-react-node-js-2d433889692d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If you are a Node.js developer, you need to know about Playwright - <a href="https://medium.com/@deepakmukundpur/if-you-are-a-node-js-developer-you-need-to-know-about-playwright-8b1fc5d26c2d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sulistyowati Munawaroh`**
+✍️ **posted by `Deepak`**

-<blockquote>Untuk developer Full-Stack, React dan Node.js adalah stack yang kuat.
-Namun, tools yang kita gunakan sama pentingnya dengan stack itu…
+<blockquote>I have a project using Playwright to capture logs, screenshots, and video.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Understanding Big O and Nested Loops in JavaScript — My Fintech Engineering Experience - <a href="https://medium.com/@umeshgathsara/understanding-big-o-and-nested-loops-in-javascript-my-fintech-engineering-experience-f81fa2864154?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Solved Laravel Streaming Problems by Adding a Small Node.js Microservice - <a href="https://medium.com/@prabathabeysighe001/how-i-solved-laravel-streaming-problems-by-adding-a-small-node-js-microservice-b9a7885fcaf8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gathsara Umesh`**
+✍️ **posted by `Prabath Abeysighe`**

-<blockquote>“Code that works is not enough — it must also scale.”
+<blockquote>Real-time streaming in Laravel sounds easy… until you actually try it.
 Continue reading on Medium »</blockquote>

 <h3>6.
-How Hackers Use npm to Steal Crypto & API Keys — And How You Can Stay Safe - <a href="https://medium.com/@aswanyaugustine1992/how-hackers-use-npm-to-steal-crypto-api-keys-and-how-you-can-stay-safe-0ffdefb7847a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Node.js Scales: A Deep Dive Into the Event Loop & Modern Concurrency - <a href="https://medium.com/@petrolesapiti/why-node-js-scales-a-deep-dive-into-the-event-loop-modern-concurrency-3f1dcf8c29ee?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aswanyaugustine`**
+✍️ **posted by `Petro Lesapiti Loltolo`**

-<blockquote>Modern JavaScript development moves fast — sometimes too fast.
+<blockquote>In the last decade, Node.js has transitioned from “the new kid in backend development” to “the default choice for scalable, real-time…
- And in 2025, we saw one of the largest npm supply-chain attacks in… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Database Battles: PostgreSQL vs MongoDB vs Elixir’s Secret Weapons - <a href="https://guycoding.medium.com/database-battles-postgresql-vs-mongodb-vs-elixirs-secret-weapons-f4a08aea5216?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Job Sites Every Software Engineer (Especially Node.js Developers) Should Use in 2025 - <a href="https://noncodersuccess.medium.com/top-10-job-sites-every-software-engineer-especially-node-js-developers-should-use-in-2025-d03fccd8f349?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `coding guy`**
+✍️ **posted by `NonCoderSuccess`**

-<blockquote>Why external databases are yesterday’s problem when you have Mnesia and ETS
+<blockquote>Finding a good software engineering job is becoming more competitive every year — especially for backend engineers, Node.js developers…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Node.js vs Spring Boot: What Makes Sense for Your Business? - <a href="https://medium.com/@sakshamvedi/node-js-vs-spring-boot-what-makes-sense-for-your-business-3a19e1215280?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+8 Node.js Backpressure Designs That Keep Services Stable - <a href="https://medium.com/@bhagyarana80/8-node-js-backpressure-designs-that-keep-services-stable-341d09ea95b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sakshamvedi`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>First, I want to say “It depends.”
-It depends on what your actual use case is.
+<blockquote>Practical patterns — native Streams to worker pools — that turn “random spikes” into predictable throughput without melting your Node.js…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Building Xitify: A Real-Time Collaborative Editor for Plain-Text Task Management - <a href="https://medium.com/@harshavardanan22/building-xitify-a-real-time-collaborative-editor-for-plain-text-task-management-c46c71bc94dd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Super-Smooth Page Animations in TanStack Router Using View Transitions - <a href="https://medium.com/@sovannaro/super-smooth-page-animations-in-tanstack-router-using-view-transitions-01bebeb75e86?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harshavardanan`**
+✍️ **posted by `SOVANNARO`**

-<blockquote>Why another task management tool?
+<blockquote>How to level up your TanStack Router apps with effortless, SEO-friendly page transitions.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Tech Is the Biggest Opportunity of Our Generation - <a href="https://medium.com/@techgirljournal247/why-tech-is-the-biggest-opportunity-of-our-generation-0171c8731198?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript 6.0: Decorators & Function Builders for Libraries - <a href="https://medium.com/@mernstackdevbykevin/typescript-6-0-decorators-function-builders-for-libraries-e14448933288?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Girl Journal`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Sometimes I sit down and think about how far technology has taken the world… and honestly, it still amazes me.
-Just look around—every…
+<blockquote>Build elegant, production-ready libraries with TypeScript 6.0 decorators — master validation, metadata, and cross-cutting concerns that…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Deploying My Live GitHub Portfolio to Vercel: What I Got Wrong and How You Can Avoid It - <a href="https://medium.com/@sanjaynelagadde1992/deploying-my-live-github-portfolio-to-vercel-what-i-got-wrong-and-how-you-can-avoid-it-b85f0c70bcdc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjay Nelagadde`**

-<blockquote>How I Deployed My Live GitHub Portfolio to Vercel (and the Mistakes You Should Avoid)
-Continue reading on Medium »</blockquote>

-<h3>4.
-Introduction to Phoenix Channels (Real-time update on comments posted) — Part XIII (b) - <a href="https://medium.com/@nature.exs/introduction-to-phoenix-channels-real-time-update-on-comments-posted-part-xiii-b-39d061e0f19b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andrew (Nature) Okoye`**

-<blockquote>In the previous article, we began exploring real-time functionalities in web apps built with Phoenix using Phoenix Channels.
-There are two…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Stop Guessing: The 7-Point Checklist for Medium Articles That Hit the Top - <a href="https://regiaba.medium.com/stop-guessing-the-7-point-checklist-for-medium-articles-that-hit-the-top-ae7f772553c2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+53% of Users Abandon Sites After 3 Seconds: A Web Performance Audit Guide - <a href="https://medium.com/@davidmann4/53-of-users-abandon-sites-after-3-seconds-a-web-performance-audit-guide-2ac80be88222?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adam Regiaba`**
+✍️ **posted by `David Mann`**

-<blockquote>How to use SEO titles, leverage publications, and master the art of the 8-minute read for maximum visibility.
+<blockquote>Your website might be bleeding money right now, and you don’t even know it.
 Continue reading on Medium »</blockquote>

 <br/>